 Dog Parks – Your furry best friend needs a break too!
 Check out the covered Gate K-9 Bark Park, located north of Baggage Claim.
 To find it, follow the sidewalk paw prints from Exit Door D (near Ground Transportation).
 A second bark park is located south of the building, just outside of the Southwest Airlines ticketing counters.

 Duty Free & Shopping – Duty Free shopping does not appear to be available.
-A variety of retails outlets selling souvenirs, clothing, magazines, and more, can be found both Landside and Airside.
+A variety of retail outlets selling souvenirs, clothing, magazines, and more, can be found both Landside and Airside.

 Food & Drinks – Most food concessions (10 options) throughout the airport operate according to flight schedules.
 At least one option (on each concourse) will be open at least 30 minutes before the 1st departure and closes 30 minutes after the last flight.
 At the time of this update, there are no 24-hour dining options.
 Vending machines are available in the airport.
 Delete these instances of “in the airport” as well?
 If so, I will be mindful of updating going forward.

-Gaming Machines – Location: Gaming machines can be found in both concourses, in the Taphouse bartops and in the lobby of the terminal.
+Gaming Machines – Location: Gaming machines can be found in both concourses, in the Taphouse bartop and in the lobby of the terminal.

 Luggage Storage & Lockers – Not available.